nimblenitin/Polling-SCM-Jenkins/README.md

 ```

-1. Create a freesyle build job
+1. Create a freesyle build job in Jenkins.

 2. Add a Git source for repository which has sample Java code for build
 Ex- https://github.com/nimblenitin/Freestyle-Jobs-Jenkins.git